nadment/pdi-coalesce-plugin/README.md

 1. Place the pdi-as400 folder in the ${DI\_HOME}/plugins/ directory
 2. Restart Spoon

 # Usage #

-TODO:
+The order of the input fields listed in the columns determines the order in which they are evaluated.

+The step can consider empty string as null and can remove input fields from stream

 Support MetaData Injection (MDI)

 # License #